-Yes.
 Actuarial return assumptions are long-term in nature and are based, in part, on capital market projections which are obtained from multiple sources.
 These projections take into consideration long-term historical performance of the various asset classes as well as future long-term expectations in the markets.
-Currently, the majority of industry experts believe that an 8% return, over the long-term, is achievable.
+Currently, the majority of industry experts believe that a 7%-8% return, over the long-term, is achievable.

 - If the stock market performs poorly, how does this affect my pension benefit?